The History of Aggie Park and the

 - The name "Aggie Park" described the original land and its functions.
 It was intended as a Memorial Park in honor of War veterans.

-- Seven years after acquiring the land, 1953, construction of the original club facility was begun.
-On April 21, 1954, the original building facility was dedicated.
+- Seven years after acquiring the land, in 1953, construction of the original club facility was begun.
+On April 21, 1954, the original building facility was dedicated during at the annual Muster Ceremony.

 - The C.C.
 "Polly" Krueger award is the Club’s highest award recognition.
 It was named for the club's first president, and has only been awarded 15 times since its inception in 1977.